PhenomML/Stats285_F23/hw3_instructions.md

 logging in to each node and sending code by manual copying.
 This model doesn’t scale.
 Instead, we will introduce a method of code distribution using an internet resource — [GitHub](https://github.com).
 Getting introduced to `git` and GitHub will have other advantages for us, down the road.
 The model we will introduce is widely used.

+If you are new to Github, you might consult this [Quickstart](https://docs.github.com/en/get-started/quickstart/hello-world)

 ## Short Answer Questions

 On Canvas, navigate to Files -> Readings -> Github.